Posts table columns

 If you’re using Toolset Types to create your custom fields, then you need slightly different syntax to display them in the table.

 wpcf- to the start of the custom field name, so if you create a custom field called ‘link’ (for example) then the correct syntax will be

 wpcf-link.
 This means that if you want to create a table with columns for name and a custom field called ‘link’ then you would need to add it as follows:

 ACF repeater fields

 If you’re using Advanced Custom Fields Pro repeater fields, you can create a column using the name of the parent repeater field.
-This column will list the content of all the repeater fields for that product, separated by commas.
+This column will list the content of all the repeater fields for that post, separated by commas.
 It is not possible to display repeater sub-fields as separate columns in the table.

 Custom taxonomy columns

 For taxonomies (other than post categories and tags), use the format

 tax:<taxonomy slug>.
 So, for example, to display for a custom taxonomy with the slug

 document_type, you would use: